Nine Essential Feng Shui Chi Adjustments You Need To Know

 6. Objects with Movement – Mobiles, colorful flags and “wind-dancers” activate Chi energy in a beautiful, mesmerizing way.
 Flags can also be placed strategically to complete the shape of your home’s Bagua map if it is missing a sector.
 Here’s more on missing Bagua areas.

 If you can’t have living things in your space – lack of light, or perhaps your building doesn’t allow pets – representations of living things will do, such as high-quality artificial plants and pictures of animals.
-For the best Chi energy results, be sure to keep your living things clean and fresh.
+For the best Chi energy results, be sure to keep your these things clean and fresh.

 8. Artwork – Art is one of the most important of Feng Shui’s Chi adjustments because it is so universal, yet so personal.
 Look around your home right now to make sure the art you’re living with makes you feel great every time you see it.

 It’s always better to have no art at all than art that depresses your spirits.
 If something is dragging you down, remove it from your sight and see how much better you feel.
+For starters, check out my articles about good Feng Shui bedroom art here.

 9. Solid and Heavy Objects – Heavy things anchor Chi energy.
 When you have the sense that your life is directionless, or feel that your intentions need an extra boost, place a weighty object in the Bagua sector you are focusing on.
 A heavy plant, a beautiful piece of heavy crystal, even an extra-heavy piece of furniture will do.